Forging Linguistic Identities Conference

 Forging Linguistic Identities.
 Language in the nation, the region and the world.
 An international conference.

-The Department of Languages, Literatures & Cultures at Towson University hosted the 7th edition of “Forging Linguistic Identities” on March 16-18, 2023.
+The Department of Languages, Literatures & Cultures at Towson University announces the 8th edition of “Forging Linguistic Identities" and invites proposals for papers and panels.

 Conference Topics